padmalakshmi910/SIH-25010/README.md

 2. Analytics on app usage, crop trends, and alert effectiveness.

-3.Farmer feedback loop to improve advisory accuracy and AI model performance.
+3. Farmer feedback loop to improve advisory accuracy and AI model performance.

 ## Feasibility and Viability
 1. Training and awareness programs can improve adoption.